FAQs for planholders/those interested in finding out about funeral plans

 When death occurs, the nominated funeral director carries out the funeral according to the terms of the plan, and the trust or life insurance company pays the funeral director for doing so.

 It is important to read the terms and conditions of the plan you are considering to verify what is covered.
 Frequently, third party costs, also known as disbursements, may not be covered in full as they are not within the control of a funeral director (e.g. medical fees, newspaper notices).
 If these costs are not covered, the plan may include an allowance for them.
 However, if at the time of death, these costs exceed the allowance, some additional payment may be required.
+It is also worth noting that plans do not normally cover the costs of a burial plot or internment fees.

 The funeral plan should provide protection against the inflation of the funeral directors costs and therefore your family should not incur additional costs for these specifically.
 However, the area where they could incur additional costs is third party costs (also known as disbursements), where some plans provide a contribution to these (that generally increases with inflation) but may not fully cover them.
 You should make sure you understand how this works in your plan and ideally explain it to your family.